 Manual wheelchairs do provide great advantages over power ones that many people overlook.
 For starters, lightweight wheelchairs are almost always manual.
 This can be a huge selling point for someone who does not possess a lot of body strength.
 They are easier to maneuver and even though power chairs do not have to be pushed, there is always the chance that the battery could die.

 However, environmental factors, such as hills and the rider’s weight, play a role in the wheelchairs range.
 Most use a joystick control, which can be mounted to either the left or right armrest.
-There are also a great deal numbers of alternate controls, such as breath control.
-A remote control system is also available, to offer attendant propelled functionality.
-Portable power chairs are also available, which closely resemble a conventional folding wheelchair.
+There are also a great deal number of alternate controls, such as breath control.
+A remote control system is also available, to offer attendant-propelled functionality.
+Portable power chairs are also available, which closely resemble a conventional folding wheelchairs.

 Power wheelchairs or scooters are indicated for those who cannot manually propel a wheelchair and who have the cognitive ability and coordination needed to safely propel a power device.
 They may be appropriate for patients with upper limb weakness, cardiopulmonary disease, poor trunk stability, upper limb pain, limited endurance, or obesity.

-Feature motors mounted into wheel hub or as an add-on unit to wheel or axle.
-Augments self-propulsion in manual wheelchair so decreased upper limb strength is required.
+Feature motors mounted into the wheel hub or as an add-on unit to the wheel or axle.
+Augments self-propulsion in a manual wheelchair so decreased upper limb strength is required.
 Requires a battery system, which increases weight and can make transportation more difficult.
-Examples include: Xtender, E-motion, SmartDrive, Twion.
+Examples include Xtender, E-motion, SmartDrive, and Twion.
 These are ideal for those who are apprehensive about committing to a power wheelchair.

 Thank you for reading this article and check back frequently for other similar articles.

 To know more about Wheelchairs, Visit our website: https://www.factorydirectmedical.com/product-category/wheelchairs/